Primary Liver Cancer

 Diagnosing Liver Cancer

-Treatments for Primary Liver Cancer
+Primary Liver Cancer Treatments

-While the goal of treatment is to completely eradicate liver cancer, the focus may turn to preventing the tumor from growing and/or spreading when complete eradication isn't possible.
-Depending on the stage of liver cancer, palliative care – relieving symptoms and making patients as comfortable as possible – may be the only option.
+While the goal of treatment is to completely eradicate liver cancer, the focus may turn to preventing the tumor from growing and/or spreading when complete eradication isn’t possible.

-Various treatment options include,
+Various treatment options include:

-• Chemotherapy treatment
+• Chemotherapy

 • Cryoablation (cryosurgery or cryotherapy) uses extreme cold to destroy malignant cells